Fletcher-F/RoseTree/README.md

 # RoseTree (WIP)
-FASTA Blast and Phylogeny Constructor with Metadata Originally was made to run Roseobacter samples (hence the name).
+FASTA Blast and Phylogeny Constructor with Metadata.
+Originally was made to run Roseobacter samples (hence the name).

 This is currently a python program I am starting to develop as part of my summer position at VIU.